-- 1. FAY Participant = Yes This count is the denominator. - 2.
-SGP Growth = Typical Growth and High Growth This count is the numerator.
+1. FAY Participant = Yes

+2. SGP Growth = Typical Growth and High Growth This count is the numerator.

 Rate = Students Meeting Typical and High Growth / FAY Participants with an SGP

 To replicate the Count of Student Growth Percentiles and the Count of Students Meeting Typical/High Growth for each content area, filter on the Assessment Subject Area Code and then complete steps 1 and 2 above.